Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **Step 1**

 The first step is the play the game.
-There is a lot to this game, it is a game to be played over a long period of time The following achievements you should be able to get through normal play through, if you miss them before your evaluation, you should be able to get them as you continue.
+There is a lot to this game, as it is a game to be played over a long period of time.
+You should be able to get the following achievements through normal playthrough.
+If you miss them before your evaluation, you should be able to get them as you continue.
 They are as follows:

 [Town Introduction]( https://retroachievements.org/achievement/99513)  **-=Missable=-**
 [Binge Watcher]( https://retroachievements.org/achievement/99514)